icosa-foundation/icosa-gallery/README.md

 # Icosa Gallery

+> [!NOTE]
+> This codebase is not currently at a stable release and everything is subject to change.
+If you want to use this then reach out to us.
+There may be breaking changes and refactors that you will want to know about first.

 Icosa Gallery is an open source 3D model hosting solution, intended as a replacement for Google's Poly.

 ![Icosa Gallery](https://github.com/icosa-foundation/icosa-gallery/blob/main/icosa-gallery-screenshot.png?raw=true)